What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 - Efficient resource use: Only changed data moves through the pipeline

-- Consistent replication: Perfect for disaster recovery and active-active architectures
+- Consistent replication: Useful for disaster recovery and active-active architectures

-BladePipe implements CDC across 60+ data sources with less than 3 seconds of latency, applying transformations while data is in flight.
+BladePipe applies CDC across 60+ data sources and lets teams transform data while it is in flight.

 Data Transformation: What You Can Actually Do